 Positive environmental impacts

-USN is a key technology to mitigate climate change by monitoring diverse environmental data and enabling controls of energy consuming sources according to environmental data.
+USN is a key technology to mitigate the climate change by monitoring diverse environmental data and enabling energy consuming sources to be controlled according to the environmental data.

-Sensor nodes can measure and deliver diverse environmental data such as:

-pressure, humidity, temperature, light, chemicals, strain and tilt, speed and acceleration, magnetic fields, vibrations, motion, metal detection, sound, etc.
+Sensor nodes can measure and deliver diverse environmental data such as pressure, humidity, temperature, light, chemicals, strain and tilt, speed and acceleration, magnetic fields, vibrations, motion, metal detection, and sound.

-The sensing parameters are used to measure climate change and understand climate phenomena.
-The issues are how to deliver the sensed data and to manage, present and exploit the data to derive value-added information for countering climate change.
-This section will briefly introduce examples of how USNs are applied to mitigate climate change.
+The sensing parameters are used to trace the climate change and understand climate phenomena.
+The issues are how to deliver the sensed data and to manage, present and exploit the data to derive value-added information for countering the climate change.
+This section will briefly introduce examples of how USNs are applied to mitigate the climate change.

-(1) Direct climate change monitoring
+Direct climate change monitoring

-USN applications and services allow direct monitoring for the acquisition of climate data.
-Monitoring climate change such as marine environment monitoring and glacier status monitoring have been experimented for various places.
+USN applications and services provide direct monitoring for the acquisition of climate data.
+For example, marine environment monitoring and glacier status monitoring help trace continuous environmental changes.

-In order to help counter climate change, it is important to monitor the climate to verify if changes to the environment are caused by human influence or natural phenomena.
-Research in using sensor networks to monitor climate have been studied for decades, and the technology and techniques have recently developed into a viable solution for monitoring climate change.
-With many experiments, it is proved that USN based monitoring system gives valuable data when users need micro local information of the change of climate.
+In order to help counter the climate change, it is important to monitor the climate to verify if changes to the environment are caused by human influence or natural phenomena.
+Research in using sensor networks to monitor the climate has been studied for decades, and the technology and techniques have been recently developed into a viable solution for monitoring the climate change.
+With many experiments, it is proved that USN based monitoring system gives valuable data.

-The marine environment monitoring of Figure 2 shows an example of direct environment monitoring.
+The marine environment monitoring of Figure 3 shows an example of direct environment monitoring.
 The data of the sensor nodes used to monitor real-time status of the seashore and marine environment is transmitted to the local monitoring and management system.